louisdecharson/eviewsSDMX/readme.md

 The entrypoint of the app is `server.js`.

 The flow of the app is:
-1. A request is made
+1. A request is made (by a user) to the web application `http://sdmx.herokuapp.com`
-2. The request is interpreted and the following parameters are retrieved:
+2. The request is interpreted depending on the route and resources asked and the following parameters are retrieved:
-  - the provider
+  - the provider, e.g. INSEE, OECD, etc
-  - additional parameters (resource to be retrieved, etc)
+  - additional parameters (resource to be retrieved, etc), e.g. whether a series or a dataset is requested, which resource_id, etc.
-3. A request is made to the data provider (or multiple if required)
+3. A request is made to the corresponding data provider (one request or multiple requests if required)
 4. The response (in SDMX format) is parsed and rendered as an HTML page (with data in an HTML table)